SilkRose/Pony/stories/deternal/deternal.md

 Fluttershy hugged Pinkie, leaving everypony holding each other.
 "Twilight!
 Are you okay?"

 Twilight nodded.
 "I think I'll be fine."
 More tears started to fall from her eyes.
 "I just love you girls so much.
 And I miss Rainbow already."
-[REMOVED A REPETITIVE PART; I COULD NOT OFFER A SUITABLE ALTERNATIVE THAT WOULD BE CONGRUENT WITH YOUR STYLE.
-YOU MAY REVERSE THE CORRECTION IF YOU FIND NO SUPERIOR OPTIONS AND DO NOT LIKE MINE.]

 Everypony hugged each other and cried together, releasing their pain over the loss of their best friend.